 - a.
 NNSA's Management and Budget (NA-MB) drafts the annual Programming Guidance for NA-1 approval. - b.
 NA-MB develops programming deliverables identified in the annual Programming Guidance in coordination with program, functional, and field elements. - c.
-Program elements identify any additional programming deliverables.
+Program elements identify any additional programming deliverables such as required presentation materials for management council meetings, account-integrator requested products coordinated by MB matrix staff, white papers, and entries into web-based databases.
 NA-MB develops programming deliverables.
 The program element provides support and approves the final product. - d.
-The Account Integrator for each major appropriation integrates and prioritizes the programs within the appropriation.
-Actions taken by the Account Integrator and NA-MB during this phase include review of program materials, cost review and validation of budget estimates, and integration meetings to identify and resolve disconnects between program elements within major appropriations. - e.
+The Account Integrator integrates and prioritizes the portfolio and program activities within their accounts.
+This includes, with NA-MB's support, a review of program materials, cost estimates, and integration meetings to resolve disconnects between program elements.
+Account Integrators also select project budgets based on approved cost estimate ranges for Phase 6.X/Phase X and DOE O 413.3B, Program and Project Management for the Acquisition of Capital Assets, projects. - e.
 Cost Estimating and Program Evaluation (CEPE) manages the program review during which CEPE may lead issue teams to examine items requiring a leadership decision.
-In these issue teams, CEPE and NNSA elements develop options and proposals for balancing resources across NNSA and the major appropriations.
-The issue teams will be federally staffed and will collaboratively determine program alternatives, offsets, and programmatic and portfolio effects and risks. - f.
-The Management Council, chaired by the Principal Deputy Administrator, provides recommendations on unresolved issues and for the overall NNSA program and resource allocations for the Administrator's approval and transmittal to the Department.
-The Administrator signs the Administrator's Preliminary Decisions Memorandum, which is distributed to NNSA elements. - g.
-The Programming phase enables NNSA to determine its budget request to OMB.
-Here, NNSA briefs the DOE leadership on the proposed budget and reprioritizes as necessary.
-DOE leadership issues the program decision guidance completing the Programming phase for NNSA.
+In these issue teams, CEPE and NNSA elements develop options and proposals for balancing resources across NNSA and the major accounts.
+The issue teams are federally staffed and collaboratively determine program alternatives, offsets, and programmatic and portfolio effects and risks.
+The program review concludes with briefings to the management councils on the accuracy, thoroughness, affordability, executability, and risks of the proposed FYNSP scenarios. - f.
+The Management Council, chaired by the Principal Deputy Administrator, provides recommendations on unresolved issues (including appeals) and for the